aschrecengost/EukCHARMer/README.md

 ```
 **data/, results/, and visualization/ folders will populate while the pipeline is running and their names are specified in the config.yaml file (raw_data, output, and visualization).**

 \* For `classifier.qza`, we used a taxonomic classifier trained on PR2 [PR2](https://pr2-database.org/) v5.1.1; [instructions to train your own classifier are here](#generating-the-large-reference-files-yourself).
 The QIIME2 version that you are running must be the same as the one you use to train the classifier.
-Similarly, the `reference_database.fasta` and `reference_database.qza` are from PR2 v5.1.1 and obtained with `qiime rescript get-pr2-data`.
-These three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git.
+We also generated the required files `reference_database.fasta` and `reference_database.qza`  from PR2 v5.1.1 and obtained with `qiime rescript get-pr2-data`.
+These three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git, so you need to generate them yourself.

 \*\* Eukaryotic reference trees and files were obtained from (6).

 \*\*\* You must provide phylogenetic reference trees for your TOI.
 If you are surveying a taxonomic group within Ciliophora, we provide the relevant files: `ciliate_reference_tax.txt`, `ciliate_reference_tree.fasta`, `ciliate_reference_tree.phy`, which were obtained and prepared from (7).
 You need to rename these to `Taxon_reference_tax.txt`, and so on, as detailed in the file tree.

 \*\*\* These are the relevant files for the clade trees.
 You can use 1-3 clade trees, depending on the groups you are interested in.
 See the section ["How do I find or generate appropriate reference trees for phylogenetic placement?"](#how-do-i-find-or-generate-appropriate-reference-trees-for-phylogenetic-placement) for more information.

 ## Tutorial